 French Quarter Festival was first produced in 1984 as a way to bring residents back to the Quarter following the World’s Fair and extensive sidewalk repairs in the French Quarter.

-40 years later, French Quarter Festival is now the largest free music festival in the South, featuring a 100% local lineup of Louisiana performers in every genre on an average of 20 stages throughout the historic French Quarter.
+40 years later, French Quarter Festival is now the largest free music festival in the South, featuring a 100% local lineup of Louisiana performers in every genre on 20+ stages throughout the historic French Quarter.
 FQF takes place annually over 4 days in April.

-• More than 2,000 community volunteers help make the festival a success each year!
+• More than 1,000 community volunteers help make the festival a success!

 • Known as “The World’s Largest Jazz Brunch," the FQF culinary and beverage lineup features legendary New Orleans institutions alongside up-and-coming new entrants for over 60 food and beverage vendors each year.